nathanl/authority/README.markdown

 end
 ```

-Finally, note that if you have a controller that dynamically determines the class it's working with, you can pass the name of a controller instance method to `authorize_actions_for` instead of a class, and the class will be looked up when a request is made.
+If you have a controller that dynamically determines the class it's working with, you can pass the name of a controller instance method to `authorize_actions_for` instead of a class, and the class will be looked up when a request is made.

 ```ruby
 class LlamasController < ApplicationController